DikshantJangra/Daywise/README.md

 - Local provider: no network calls; all processing occurs locally.
 - Gemini provider: note content is sent to Google’s API via HTTPS.
 Your API key is stored locally in your vault.
 No analytics or telemetry are collected by this plugin.

 ---

+## Troubleshooting

+- "Summary failed: HTTP 401/403" → Verify your Gemini API key and that the selected model is available to your key.
+- "Summary failed: HTTP 429/503" → Temporary rate limit or service issue.
+The plugin retries automatically; try again after a brief wait.
+- Empty output or missing rows → Check that entries contain recognizable times or durations.
+The local parser is conservative; consider using Gemini for better inference.

+---